 The Bible does not contain a wholesale condemnation of slavery and from our vantage point that is a problem.
 I wish a New Testament author called for the end of slavery.
 Perhaps that would have curtailed centuries of slavery justified in part by NT statements.

 On the one hand, though, it’s understandable, that Paul, for example, didn’t call for the end of slavery in the Roman Empire.
 He was focused on small Christian communities within the Empire.
 As he says to the Corinthian believers, “What business is it of mine to judge those outside the church?
 Are you not to judge those inside?
 God will judge those outside” (1 Corinthians 5:12-13).
-While the Christian message has implications for society, reforming society at large was not the primary concern of the first Christians.
+While the Christian message has implications for society, reforming society was not the primary concern of the first Christians.
 They didn’t live in a time and place that encouraged or even allowed such thinking.

 On the other hand, why didn’t Paul call for the end of slavery within the Christian community?
 Yes, he did tell slaves: “if you can gain your freedom, do so” (1 Corinthians 7:21).
 But why did his instructions to Christian slave owners not include “Free your slaves”?
 Could he not see the basic problem with slavery or was he thinking that slavery was a necessary evil?